-- Immediately report any suspected money laundering activity to the Money Laundering Reporting Officer (MLRO) as detailed in the Money Laundering Disclosure Procedure section below - Not take any cash payment over £10,000 (please note this can be a single transaction or a series of related transactions) and formally report any attempt to do so to the MLRO. - Verbally report any cash transactions over £5,000 but lower than £10,000 to the MLRO (see Money Laundering Disclosure Procedure section below) - Not discuss money laundering suspicions with anyone other than the MLRO - Undertake customer due diligence wherever possible.
+- Immediately report any suspected money laundering activity (see section 9, Possible indicators of money laundering) to the Money Laundering Reporting Officer (MLRO) as detailed in the Money Laundering Disclosure Procedure section below - Not take any cash payment over £10,000 (please note this can be a single transaction or a series of related transactions) and formally report any attempt to do so to the MLRO. - Verbally report any cash transactions over £5,000 but lower than £10,000 to the MLRO (see Money Laundering Disclosure Procedure section below) - Investigate the circumstances where a refund is requested. - Not discuss money laundering suspicions with anyone other than the MLRO - Undertake customer due diligence wherever possible.